 Be prepared the water will usually be VERY cold – it won’t be long until your teeth are chattering!
-I would recommend wearing a rash guard for extra warmth, especially if you’re visiting during the winter months.
+I would definitely recommend wearing a rash guard for extra warmth, especially if you’re visiting during the winter months.

-Be sure to bring cash in Mexican pesos as credit cards will not be accepted.
-Once you pay the entrance fee you will be given a wristband which grants you access to the cenote.
+Be sure to bring cash in Mexican pesos as credit cards will likely not be accepted.
+Once you pay the entrance fee you will be given a wristband that grants you access to the cenote.

 Depending on the type of cenote you visit, there will be different activities available.
 Most offer the opportunity to jump into the water from high ledges, swim, float, or simply dip your feet into the water, experience a fish spa, or snorkel.

 Some cenotes are much more touristy and will have full amenities such as a restaurant, snacks for purchase, lounge chair rentals, showers, changing rooms, and well-maintained bathrooms.

 Most people will just find a secluded place to leave their belongings near the cenote.
 I would recommend not bringing any valuable items with you and you’ll just have to do your best to keep an eye on your belongings.

 Cenotes are protected areas and it’s very important to abide by the rules of each cenote.
 There is usually a list of rules (in both English and Spanish) posted at the cenote entrance.